maitojepoy/cognito-local-docker/README.md

         volumes:
           - ./cognito:/usr/src/app/.cognito

-The image exposes a volume folder where it stores all the data json files (clients and user pool list), so make sure you have to create the volume folder before running the compose file.
-In the example above, create a `cognito` folder next to `docker-compose.yml`.
+The image exposes a volume folder where it stores all the data json files (clients and user pool list), also it will expose port 9229.
+In the example above, a `cognito` folder will be created next to `docker-compose.yml` (see example `docker-compose.yml` file in this repo).

 Once your compose file is ready, just run: